We’ve all heard those parenting tips: Sleep when the baby sleeps. Take plenty of photos. Enjoy it while it lasts. It all goes so fast!

-Here are, in my opinion, 10 truths of new parenthood that you should know:
+Here are, in my opinion, 8 truths of new parenthood:

-1. Poop.
-Everything in your life will now center around your newborn’s bowel movements — the color, consistency, frequency, amount.
+1. Everything in your life will now center around your newborn’s bowel movements.
+The color, consistency, frequency, amount.
 It will consume your life in such a way that dinner parties and Facebook statuses suddenly feel like appropriate forums for poop discussions.
 Resist this urge.

-2. In related news, parents of newborn boys will get peed on.
+2. Parents of newborn boys will get peed on.
 You can take precautions, even buy little gadgets, but the fact remains: You will find yourself, more than once, the target of a surprisingly long-range stream of urine.

-5. Don’t be surprised if politics become more important, international tragedies feel magnified, and your core priorities shift.
+3. Politics become more important.
+Don’t be surprised if international tragedies feel magnified and your core priorities shift.

-8. Being able to talk out loud while walking down the grocery store aisles is suddenly acceptable with a non-verbal infant — and it’s surprisingly liberating.
+6. Being able to talk out loud while walking down the grocery store aisles is suddenly acceptable with a non-verbal infant.
+And it’s surprisingly liberating.

-9. Every parent feels judged at one point or another — breastfeeding too long, not breastfeeding long enough/going back to work, quitting your job/being too old, being too young.
+7. You will feel judged at one point or another.
+Whether you’re breastfeeding too long, not breastfeeding long enough/going back to work, quitting your job/being too old, being too young.
 The more confident you become in your parenting decisions, the less you’ll notice (or care about) the judgments and critical opinions.
 That being said, parenthood is riddled with insecurities — and that’s universal.